Sources & Web Links

 Kasper Nijsen has an outstanding site that contains the lyrics to all the songs on David's four albums as well as guitar tabs for many of the songs.

 For a basic biography and some other details, try the Wikipedia page.
-For that page translated into several languages try the Multilingual Archive.

 The interview I have included on these pages with the Ptolemaic Terrascope is available in full from their website.